 Home to one of Japan’s most famous zen style rock garden that the history and the meaning of the design are not clearly revealed till now.

 Ryoan-ji Temple「龍安寺」, located in the west of Kinkaku-ji Temple was built in 1450 and belongs to the Myoshin-ji school of the Rinzai sect of Zen Buddhism, whose head temple stands just a kilometer to the south.
 Ryoan-ji was originally a villa of the Fujiwara clan in the Heian period (794-1185), but it was converted into a Zen temple in 1450 by Hosokawa Katsumoto, the deputy of the shogun and warlord.
 The temple was destroyed in the Onin war, but rebuilt in 1488 by Katsumoto’s son.

-The temple was designated as UNESCO World Heritage Site in 1994, and one of the most visited sites in Kyoto today.
+The temple was designated as UNESCO World Heritage Site in 1994.
+Today Ryoan-ji is one of the most visited sites in Kyoto.

 An entire universe set in 15 stones and white sand.

 Ryoan-ji Temple is home to one of Japan’s most famous rock gardens.
 The simple rock garden here consists of 15 rocks spread out on white sand in a space of 248 square meters, surrounded by low earthen walls.
 Apart from little patches of moss around the rocks, this garden has no plants.
 Behind the earthen wall, a row of trees create a green backdrop for the garden.